Too Powerful to Live

 - Azrael (aka The Genocider, The Mad Dog, and The King of Atrocity) from BlazBlue Chronophantasma is easily one of the strongest members of the cast, if not the single strongest.
 By his own admission, he's barely using an eighth of his true power; even then, he easily either decimates strong characters like Valkenhayn or forces incredibly powerful characters like Hakumen to flee.
 Were it not for Kokonoe trapping him into the space between dimensions, there wouldn't be much of a plot to salvage after he's had his "fill".

-- Metal Gear Solid's The Boss was feared by the CIA for having too much charisma and powerful connections across all superpowers, so they spent billions of dollars and concocted a scheme that killed thousands of America and Russia's elite just to assassinate 'em and make it look like an international mess-up.
-The official story is that Boss defected and had to be killed by the one person who could take 'em down clean and efficiently: Snake.
-The secret story is that 'e was supposed to recover Volgin's super-inheritance, a 100 billion dollar cache of untraceable, non-controllable funds that could easily resurrect a secret society like the Illuminati or The Philosophers from the grave, but Volgin went insane and nuked a science facility, which instantly pointed fingers at the Boss who had just recently defected to Volgin, making 'em necessary to take out to clean the nuclear incident.
-The simple truth is that Boss was planning on forcing the United States and Russia to form a permanent alliance and create one world order.
+- Metal Gear Solid 3's The Boss was feared by the CIA for having too much charisma and powerful connections across all superpowers, so they spent billions of dollars and concocted a scheme that killed thousands of America and Russia's elite just to assassinate 'em and make it look like an international mess-up.
+The official story is that The Boss defected and had to be killed by the one person who could take 'em down clean and efficiently: Snake.
+The real story is that she was supposed to recover Volgin's super-inheritance, a 100 billion dollar cache of untraceable, non-controllable funds that could easily resurrect the Philosophers from the grave, but Volgin went insane and nuked a science facility, which instantly pointed fingers at The Boss, who had just recently defected to Volgin, making her necessary to take out to clean the nuclear incident.
+The simple truth is that The Boss was planning on forcing the United States and Russia to form a permanent alliance and create one world order.
 The CIA and KGB freaked out and had 'em executed in the most degrading, lasting punishment they could imagine.

 - Murko fills this role on Birdman, invoking The Worf Effect on Pentagon security, F.E.A.R., and finally Falcon Seven before facing Birdman in battle.
 Suffice to say, he lives up to the hype, coming as close as the series ever got to Nightmare Fuel.